 As passionate chamber musicians the quartet strives to not only explore the extensive repertoire, but also to present their unique rhetorical voice within the music.
-As the studies at the University for Music and Performing Arts in Vienna focus strongly on the mastery of the “Wiener Klang” (the famous Viennese Sound), as well as a sophisticated interpretation of works from the Viennese „Classical“ period; his students Barbara, Nikita Konstantin and Daniel went as individual musicians through one concerted training.
-Bringing their musical patrimony and individual emotional approach into this musical melting pot but sharing the same educational background, the artists use their different cultural heritage and consider it as their vocation to convey music as a spontaneous and original experience.
-Artistic impulses from e.g. Hatto Beyerle and Günter Pichler (Alban Berg Quartett) and Petr Prause (Talich Quartet), Alasdair Tait (Belcea Quartet), Geoffrey Nuttall and Lesley Robertson (St. Lawrence String Quartet, USA) complete their qualification.
-Additionally the Auner Quartet is a selected member of ECMA, European Chambermusic Academy.
+As the studies at the University of Music and Performing Arts in Vienna focus strongly on the mastery of the “Wiener Klang” (the Viennese Sound), as well as a sophisticated interpretation of works from the Viennese „Classical“ period; graduates Barbara, Nora, Konstantin and Daniel went as individual musicians through one concerted training.
+Sharing the same educational background they bring the viennese musical patrimony and individual emotional approach into this musical melting pot.
+The artists use their cultural heritage and consider it as their vocation to convey music as a spontaneous and original experience.
+Artistic impulses from e.g. Hatto Beyerle and Günter Pichler (Alban Berg Quartett) and Petr Prause (Talich Quartet), Alasdair Tait (Belcea Quartet), Geoffrey Nuttall and Lesley Robertson (St. Lawrence String Quartet, USA) continue to inspire; the Auner Quartet is a selected member of ECMA, the European Chamber Music Academy.

+Compromised of violinists Daniel and Barbara Auner, violist Nora Romanoff-Schwarzberg, and cellist Konstantin Zelenin, the ensemble is performing regularly in various venues.
 As strong advocates for outreach events and educational workshops, the Auner Quartett is actively searching to engage various communities in diverse ways.
-The quartet holds workshops in schools, making the often first approach to classical music for listeners a single-entry.
+The quartet holds workshops in schools, making the often first approach to classical music for listeners an easy entry.
 In a time of shrinking audiences, the group considers it a duty to personally address new listeners.
 Social work, often in collaboration with the Austrian Ministry for Foreign Affairs, included masterclasses and performances for numerous youth music programs in Peru, Brazil, Belize and South Africa.